Fruity, moist and excellent slathered in a thick later of salty butter, this Fruit Loaf recipe will keep you coming back for more!

 - 2 eggs whisked

-- 325 g self raising flour or plain (all purpose flour) with 1 tsp baking powder
+- 325 g self raising flour or plain (all purpose flour) with 1 teaspoon baking powder

 Instructions